 Pyschosocial Support Interventions

-Psychosocial support interventions – including education, skill-building, counseling, information and emotional support – aim at improving the caregivers’ ability to manage the caregiving situation.
-The interventions at the individual caregiver’s level can be given in the caregiver’s home and can be beneficial in reducing or stabilizing depression, stress, role strain and burden.
+Psychosocial support interventions – including education, skill-building, counseling, information, and emotional support – aim to improve the caregivers’ ability to manage the caregiving situation.
+The interventions at the individual caregiver’s level can be given in their home and can be beneficial in reducing or stabilizing depression, stress, role strain, and burden.
 This improves the caregiver’s coping ability.

 Group Support and Respite Services

 Respite services provide caregivers a temporary rest from caregiving to improve the well-being of the caregiver.
-Respite care can be helpful in reducing depression, burden and anger.
+Respite care can help reduce depression, burden, and anger.

 Information and Communication Technology